-The reason this matters is that the sales cycle has changed from those glorious cold-calling days of yore.
-Today, 6o percent of the buying process is complete before the sales department ever hears from the prospect.
+The reason this matters is that the sales cycle has changed over the last 20 years.
+Today, at least 60 percent of the buying process is complete before the sales department ever hears from the prospect.
 Prospects spend that time educating themselves, developing ideas and preferences.
-Smart organizations that want to build a relationship with the audience and ultimately make the sale are feeding this appetite for information
+We depict the Buyer’s Journey like this:

 Step one is to figure out who these people are.
 That means identifying buyer personas.
 You have to do that as the foundation for your content strategy.
 In many ways, well-researched and constructed buyer personas can replace the traditional creative brief.
-Last week outside Philadelphia, Sirius Decisions’ analyst Pat McAnally gave a presentation on B2B Personas and Sales Cycles, delving into the science of building personas that work.
+Once in-depth buyer personas are established, they become the focal point of marketing.

 Here are some of the persona attributes you should identify in order to make your marketing smarter:

+Job Role / Common Titles / Position on the Org Chart.
 This is pretty self-explanatory.
 Identifying the target audience’s roles and responsibilities is the heart of the exercise.
-Importantly, some personas will be higher up in the organization than other targets; they likely will need to information delivered in a different way.
+Importantly, some personas will be higher up in the organization than other targets; they likely will need to have information delivered in a different way.

+Demographics.
 Industry, company size and relationship to the marketer’s company.

+Buying Center.
 This means identifying the department or team that holds the budget for the purchase.

+Initiatives.
 What are the significant projects the target persona is likely to be working on?

+Buyer Role Type.
 Identifying what role the persona plays in their organization’s buying process.